 Directed Studies CPSY 650, 651 Directed Studies (1, 2, or 3 sem. hrs.)
 For students who want to explore academic areas of special interest not provided in the existing curriculum.
 These areas must be related to the discipline of counselling psychology.
 Students normally take a maximum of one directed study per semester.
 A maximum of three directed study courses may be applied to completion of the MA degree.
 Prerequisite(s): Permission of program director and instructor.
 Leave of Absence CPSY 000 - Leave of Absence (0 sem. hrs.)
 Students who have been granted a leave of absence are required to enroll each semester, fall, spring, and summer for the duration of their leave.
-Prerequisite(s): Permission of program director Economics ECON 102 Principles of Macroeconomics (3, 3 sem. hrs.)
-Basic lessons of macroeconomics, where the economic growth and economic fluctuations are studied.
-Issues such as GDP, CPI are discussed.
-Long-run trend and causes of economic growth rate, unemployment rate and inflation rate are examined.
-This course also covers short-run fluctuations of an economy around the long-run trend; government responses to the short-run fluctuation of an economy, namely monetary and fiscal policy; and exchange rate, current account, and capital flights in an open economy context.
-Prerequisite(s): none; (3-0; 3-0) ECON 110 Business in the Global Market (3 sem. hrs.)
+Prerequisite(s): Permission of program director DATA 100 ELEMENTARY DATA SCIENCE (3 sem. hrs.)
+Introduces basic concepts of data science, focusing on the practical knowledge and skills of digital analytics, with specific tools like Excel and SQL.
+Students will learn how to collect and clean data sets, how to analyze and visualize them, how to interpret them, and how to make decisions based on their analyses.
+Hands-on practice with digital analytics on real-world data will equip students to use their digital skills in political polling, psychological diagnoses, urban planning, and many other applications.
+Prerequisite(s): None (3,0) Economics ECON 110 Business in the Global Market (3 sem. hrs.)
 An introduction to global business practices.
 A survey of governmental and corporate practices of major economic systems-Japan, Europe, Pacific Rim, Rhine countries, etc. Different cultural meanings of concepts such as globalization, world class, nimble organizations, empowerment, and teams are explored.
 The class provides the students with experiential as well as classroom learning to provide a better grasp of the differences in cultures and the adaptation of business concepts.
 NB: Offered when available in summer with overseas travel component.
 Cross-listed: BUSI 110.